-Only nine villas (1-4 bedrooms) and three suites were available to guests.
-With similar decoration, they mainly differed in size.
-The more luxurious ones could come with a private infinity pool, Jacuzzi and always available butler, or even free minibar and laundry.
+Only nine villas (1-4 bedrooms) and three suites are available to guests.
+With similar decoration, they mainly differ in size.
+The more luxurious ones can come with a private infinity pool, Jacuzzi, and always available butler, or even free minibar and laundry.

 We stayed in one of the Garden Suites (precisely, Garden Suite number 5), which was the smallest available option.
-I could imagine that the oversized furniture looked very imposing in the more spacious villas.
+I can imagine that the oversized furniture looks very imposing in the more spacious villas.
 But in these 35 square meters, the organization of space felt a bit strange.

-The room came with a vast bathroom made of Sulawesi cream marble, with large terrazzo bathtub in one corner, partially walled toilet in the other corner, and central open shower that could be curtained off.
-Above the shower, there was a skylight providing natural light.
+The room comes with a vast bathroom made of Sulawesi cream marble, with a large terrazzo bathtub in one corner, a partially walled toilet in the other corner, and a central open shower that can be curtained off.
+Above the shower, there is a skylight providing natural light.

-Next to the small stone sink, there were luxurious bathroom amenities.
-They included the mosquito spray, which I thought one wouldn’t need in the mountains, but surprisingly, it came in handy.
+Next to the small stone sink, there are luxurious bathroom amenities.
+They include mosquito spray, which I thought one wouldn’t need in the mountains, but surprisingly, it came in handy.

-The poster bed came with a canopy, which was also not just decorative.
-The fantastic views from the balcony were inviting you to keep colossal glass panel doors open all day long, and mosquitos felt invited.
+The poster bed comes with a canopy, which was also not just decorative.
+The fantastic views from the balcony are inviting you to keep colossal glass panel doors open all day long, and mosquitos feel invited.

-The king-size bed seemed gigantic in this room!
-While a small family could certainly snuggle up in it, that family wouldn’t have much space out of bed.
-An additional massive couch made of tropical hardwood, facing the landscape views, looked lovely.
-But it was clear proof that one size did not fit all.
+The king-size bed seems gigantic in this room.
+While a small family could certainly snuggle up in it, that family wouldn’t have much space out of the bed.
+An additional massive couch made of tropical hardwood, facing the landscape views, looks lovely.
+But it is clear proof that one size does not fit all.

-Equally, the balcony was unusually narrow.
-There was no much more space than to sit straight in the chair.
-Luckily, those sliding glass doors extended the balcony visually and functionally, so one could enjoy the view while eating welcome fruit on the couch.
+Equally, the balcony is unusually narrow.
+There is not much more space than to sit straight in the chair.
+Luckily, those sliding glass doors extend the balcony visually and functionally, so one can enjoy the view while eating welcome fruit on the couch.

 Munduk Moding Plantation activities

-There were plenty of available activities at Munduk Moding Plantation hotel that your room hours could stay reserved just for the nighttime.
-Many of these were a part of the complimentary Munduk Moding Plantation Experience program.
+There are plenty of available activities at Munduk Moding Plantation Hotel so your room hours can stay reserved just for the nighttime.
+Many of these are a part of the complimentary Munduk Moding Plantation Experience program.

-I’d suggest you start your visit with a guided coffee plantation tour!
-A member of the resort staff would lead you through the property, show you the garden with fruit and vegetables, and teach you the difference between Arabica and Robusta coffee that grew on the plantation.
-Traditional coffee processing demonstration gave a great insight into how it was all done before the advanced machinery era.
-It ended with the coffee tasting!
+I’d suggest you start your visit with a guided coffee plantation tour.
+A member of the resort staff leads you through the property, shows you the garden with fruit and vegetables, and teaches you the difference between Arabica and Robusta coffee that grew on the plantation.
+Traditional coffee processing demonstrations give a great insight into how it was all done before the advanced machinery era.
+It ends with the coffee tasting!

-If you wanted to learn more about Bali culture, MMP Experience program would teach you how to wear Balinese attire, how to make and fly a kite, how to make an offering or how to play the traditional music with bamboo gamelan.
-There were also kids’ activities on the plantation; they could watch the movies, join the dance class, or learn how to play the spinning top game (gangsing).
-From bird watching to massage demonstration, daily activities at Munduk Moding Plantation were numerous.
+If you want to learn more about Bali culture, the MMP Experience program will teach you how to wear Balinese attire, how to make and fly a kite, how to make an offering, or how to play traditional music with bamboo gamelan.
+There are also kids’ activities on the plantation; they can watch movies, join the dance class, or learn how to play the spinning top game (gangsing).
+From bird watching to massage demonstrations, daily activities at Munduk Moding Plantation are numerous.

-There were many exciting things to do in Munduk and North Bali too!
-The resort provided free daily shuttle service to Bedugul, where you could visit the famous “floating” Ulun Danu Beratan Temple, Candikuning Market and Botanical Garden.
-Another complimentary shuttle brought you to Tamblingan Lake and magnificent Munduk Waterfall, where I’d recommend taking a dip!
-MMP also secured a car that would bring you to Brahmavihara-Arama Buddhist temple (with scenic gates), Banjar Hot Spring (the water with supposedly healing minerals) and Lovina Beach (the black sand beach I personally didn’t find that attractive, but it was a departure point for dolphin-watching if you’re into that).
+There are many exciting things to do in Munduk and North Bali too.
+The resort provides a free daily shuttle service to Bedugul, where you can visit the famous “floating” Ulun Danu Beratan Temple, Candikuning Market, and Botanical Garden.
+Another complimentary shuttle brings you to Tamblingan Lake and the magnificent Munduk Waterfall, where I recommend taking a dip.
+MMP also secures a car that brings you to Brahmavihara-Arama Buddhist temple (with scenic gates), Banjar Hot Spring (the water with supposedly healing minerals), and Lovina Beach (the black sand beach I personally don’t find that attractive, but it is a departure point for dolphin-watching if you’re into that).

 What to do in Munduk for active Bali holidays

-Munduk Moding Plantation Nature Resort & Spa could organize other tours for your active holidays in Northern Bali.
-Various treks would make you explore the rainforest.
+Munduk Moding Plantation Nature Resort & Spa can organize other tours for your active holidays in Northern Bali.
+Various treks will make you explore the rainforest.
 Waterfalls are always a good excuse for hiking with a refreshing mountain swim waiting for you at the end.
-Besides Munduk, the trek could lead you to Golden Valley Waterfalls, Melanting, Empelan, Banyumala or Sekumpul mystery waterfall.
+Besides Munduk, the trek can lead you to Golden Valley Waterfalls, Melanting, Empelan, Banyumala, or Sekumpul mystery waterfall.

-One could discover the area on foot, but also by riding a bicycle or a horse, canoeing on the lakes, diving in the sea, or even playing golf in the crater of an extinct volcano!
+One can discover the area on foot, but also by riding a bicycle or a horse, canoeing on the lakes, diving in the sea, or even playing golf in the crater of an extinct volcano.

-You could also hop on the tours that included trekking through the rice paddies, orchid or orange plantations.
-You could visit the remote villages whose inhabitants still practiced animism!
-Or join the tours that would bring you to the iconic selfie spots for that perfect holiday Instagram flow!
+You can also hop on the tours that include trekking through the rice paddies, orchid or orange plantations.
+You can visit the remote villages whose inhabitants still practice animism.
+Or join the tours that bring you to the iconic selfie spots for that perfect holiday Instagram flow!

-If you preferred to sweat ‘at home’, MMP had its own tennis/badminton court (one-hour use was free for all guests).
-There was also a small gym with weights, treadmill, stationary bicycle, and similar basic exercise equipment.
-For the playful and competitive guests, there were darts, billiard, table football, and table tennis.
+If you prefer to sweat ‘at home’, MMP has its own tennis/badminton court (one-hour use is free for all guests).
+There is also a small gym with weights, a treadmill, a stationary bicycle, and similar basic exercise equipment.
+For the playful and competitive guests, there are darts, billiards, table football, and table tennis.